BridgeApp Partner Pilot Program

 Why BridgeApp Matters.

-For councils and institutional partners, this creates an auditable intervention layer: resources deployed can be linked to verified activity and reported outcomes.
+For councils and institutional partners, this creates a more practical evidence layer: activity can be linked to engagement, provider response, and measurable outcomes over time.

 How BridgeApp Works.